The Digital Scholarship Repository at

 Submission of Content

-During the pilot phase of the Repository, all submission of content will be managed by library staff, according to the Content Guidelines described below.
+All submission of content will be managed by library staff, according to the Content Guidelines described below.

-Following the pilot phase, a community may request to manage its own content, which would be required for any peer-reviewed series.
+A community may request to manage its own content, which would be required for any peer-reviewed series.
 If approved, the community must assign a coordinator to work with Repository staff.

 The following guidelines govern the types of content that may be submitted to the Repository.
 Communities that manage their own content agree to comply with the guidelines, except as otherwise approved in advance by the Digital Scholarship Repository Advisory Committee: